Medical & Pharmaceutical Gaskets & Seals

 ASME BPE:2024

 Bioprocessing Equipment standard governing design, materials, and fabrication for pharmaceutical and biotech processing systems.
-It defines three fitting families: SD (Single-Use), SF (Surface Finish), and SG (Sanitary Gasket).
-SF grades specify surface roughness — Ra (arithmetic mean roughness) ≤ 0.51 µm for SF1/SF4 mechanically polished, ≤ 0.38 µm for SF6 electropolished.
+It is organised into Parts; the ones that bear on sealing are Part SF (Surface Finishes), Part SG (Sealing Components, covering gaskets, O-rings, and seals), and Part PM (Polymeric and other Non-Metallic Materials).
+Surface finish grades run SF1 to SF6: SF1 is mechanically polished to Ra (arithmetic mean roughness) max 0.51 µm, SF4 is electropolished to Ra max 0.38 µm, and SF6 is the smoothest electropolished grade.
 We supply tri-clamp and flange gaskets with surface finish documentation, Ra band statements, and extractables data to match.

 AS/NZS ISO 13485:2016